 Most people will argue that they have configured monitoring and hence have observability across their systems.
 This is a false statement.
 These both are distinct concepts and are dependent on each other.
 While monitoring does help in observability, it alone is not responsible.
 Along with monitoring, we also need application logging, tracing parameters and the right visualisations for the right audiences.
 Showing network failures to an application team makes no sense.
 Showing performance metrics such as heap usage makes no sense for business users.

 - Logging of key steps in your system along with different request metrics

 - Monitoring of your system performance and behaviour

 - Traceability of your requests using common identifiers

 - Visualisation to help observe the above and make meaningful decisions

-Ensuring you are logging and/or capturing key metrics and key observation points in your application or service (system) is critical to receiving excellent feedback for an existing system or ensuring these are built in for a new system.
-The need here is to follow some set of standard logging libraries for each stack and use a fast log aggregation and indexing tool to help with visualising what is required for your assessment.
-On other occasions especially for a more technical assessment it is key to have infrastructure metrics captured in production to assist in establishing capacity requirements or certain bottlenecks in production.
-This is where a good Application Performance Management (APM) tools are handy.
-An investment into a good APM tool helps go a long way in understanding performance needs and establishing what areas to focus on and help make critical business decisions.
-APM tools also help in understanding user behaviours impacting performance which is not always captured as part of simple logging capture.
+Ensuring you are logging and/or capturing key metrics and key observation points in your applications or systems into a time-series database is critical to receiving important feedback for an existing system or ensuring these are built in for a new system.
+The need here is to follow some set of standard logging formats for each stack and use a fast log aggregation and indexing tool to help with visualising what is required for your assessment.
+On other occasions especially for a more technical assessments, it is key to have infrastructure metrics captured in production to assist in establishing capacity requirements or certain bottlenecks in production.
+This is where a good Application Performance Management (APM) solution is handy.
+An investment into a good APM solution goes a long way in understanding performance needs and establishing what areas to focus on and help make critical business decisions while also providing some RUM (Real User Monitoring) for key user journeys.
+APM solutions also help in understanding user behaviours impacting performance which is not always captured as part of simple logging capture.